-The aggregate system-wide revenues of our 1,935 franchisees were greater than \$1.8 billion for 2017.
-Franchise agreements are for terms of five or ten years, with the exception of College Pro Painters where the agreements are for a term of one year.
+The aggregate system-wide revenues of our 1,436 franchisees were greater than \$2 billion for 2019.
+Franchise agreements are for terms of five or ten years.
 Royalties are reported and paid to us monthly in arrears.
-All franchise agreements contain renewal provisions that can be invoked by FirstService at little or no cost.
+All franchise agreements contain renewal provisions that can be invoked by FirstService Brands at little or no cost.